verrazzano/verrazzano-operator/LOGIC.md

 Note: A hyphen prefix denotes an optional element.

-Here is an example of a `TiburonApplicationBinding`:
+Here is an example of a `VerrazzanoApplicationBinding`:

 ```yaml
 name: "Bob's Books Test Environment"